pcollins2USI/SoftwareDevCS483/README.md

 # SoftwareDevCS483
-This project is a meeting scheduler using google calender api
+This project is a meeting scheduler using google calender api and microsoft exchange.